abhinaykhalatkar/logIn-portal-using-php-backend/README.md

 1. Clone the repository to your local machine using Git: git clone https://github.com/abhinaykhalatkar/logIn-portal-using-php-backend.git

-2. Move all files from the "logIn-portal-using-php-backend/authentication-portal-back" folder to the XAMPP "htdocs" directory:
+2. Move the "authentication-portal-back" folder to the XAMPP "htdocs" directory:
 On Windows:
-move logIn-portal-using-php-backend/authentication-portal-back/* C:\xampp\htdocs\
+move logIn-portal-using-php-backend/* C:\xampp\htdocs\
 On macOS/Linux:
 mv logIn-portal-using-php-backend/authentication-portal-back/* /opt/lampp/htdocs/